jameshorine/fastFeatures/README.md

                          force = T)
 ```

-you will need to install `knitr`, `kableExtra` to get R to build the markdown vignette.
+Note: you will need to install `knitr`, `kableExtra` to get R to build the markdown vignette.

-UPDATE: I am working on migrating the content of the vignette to this repo's readme.

 Vignette
 ========